MuntasirAS/HospitalBed/README.md

-# nhs_mas — LSTM‑driven Multi‑Agent Load Balancing
+# nhs_mas — LSTM‑driven Multi‑Agent Load Balancing - Muntasir Al-Asfoor

 A modular Python package that trains an LSTM forecaster on **occupancy rates** and runs a **multi‑agent system** (MAS) to balance NHS bed occupancy across trusts and specialties.